 • Housing solutions to deliver better economic, social, cultural, and environmental outcomes to our community and New Zealand Inc.

-The draft JHAP proposes nine solutions, each with their own set of actions
+The JHAP proposes nine solutions, each with their own set of actions

 3. Enable affordable housing choices through legislative and other tools, such as Kāinga Ora’s Special Development Process

-4. Continue to support and amplify the work of Queenstown Lakes Community Housing Trust as a key enabler of affordable housing in the district
+4. Continue to support and amplify the work of Queenstown Lakes Community Housing Trust and other providers through various means

 5. Influence and incentivise developers to provide affordable housing

-6. Focus on rental solutions the district’s workforce in collaboration with the community
+6. Focus on rental solutions for the district’s workforce in collaboration with the community

 7. Further develop public/private partnerships to deliver affordable housing and choice

-8. Implement National Policy Statement on Urban Development (NPS-UD) changes and review district plan to enable more affordable housing
+8. Implement National Policy Statement on Urban Development (NPS-UD) changes and review the District Plan to enable more affordable housing and choice

 Work in progress